openstack/openstack-ansible/doc/source/upgrade-guide/scripts.rst

     * ``MAIN_PATH`` - openstack_ansible root directory.
     * ``UPGRADE_PLAYBOOKS`` - path to the playbooks used in upgrading

+The upgrade script will also bootstrap ansible (using ``bootstrap-ansible.sh``) in order to provide the new role dependencies introduced in the Liberty series.

 --------------

 .. include:: navigation.txt